StrandedKitty/streets-gl/README.md

 ## 🗂️ Data sources

-Currently, Streets GL uses three sources of data to render the map:
+Streets GL uses two sources of data to render the map:

-- Public Overpass API instances to query small portions of the OpenStreetMap database (specific endpoints can be configured in the settings).
+- Vector tiles generated from OpenStreetMap data using [modified Planetiler](https://github.com/strandedkitty/planetiler).
-- Terrain 3D tileset by Esri to visualize terrain elevation.
+- [Terrain 3D](https://www.arcgis.com/home/item.html?id=7029fb60158543ad845c7e1527af11e4) tileset by Esri to visualize terrain elevation.
-- Mapbox API vector tiles to access pre-sliced polygons for big features that can't be reliably queried using Overpass API (such as water bodies).

-Some small areas of the map are occasionally fetched and cached by the server for a faster and more reliable access.
-These areas include several major well-mapped cities (NYC, Berlin, Paris, etc).
-This feature can be turned off in the settings in case you want to see the most recent OSM data directly from Overpass API instances.

-Read more about issues regarding the data on [this wikipage](https://github.com/StrandedKitty/streets-gl/wiki/Data-sources).
+Vector tiles are generated from the latest OSM data pulled from [Planet.osm](https://planet.openstreetmap.org/) or its mirrors.
+Water bodies formed by coastlines are filled using Shapefiles from [osmdata.openstreetmap.de](https://osmdata.openstreetmap.de/data/water-polygons.html).
+Currently, there's no automated pipeline to update the vector tiles, so they are updated manually 2-4 times a month.

+Map tiles are served from a small Node.js server located at [tiles.streets.gl](https://tiles.streets.gl/).

 ## 📦 Modules